 Thankfully, NaturAll’s Hydrating Oil Blend features avocado oil and kiwi extract!
 You can use the oil in a hair mask and let it sit on your hair for as long as 3 hours, then cleanse thoroughly.
 Or, you can use it as a hot oil treatment by gently heating the oil in a glass jar submerged in hot water, then applying into freshly washed hair.
 Leave it on for 20 minutes before cleansing.

-Almond oil is filled with omega-9 fatty acids which can add shine and potentially even stimulate new hair growth, vitamin E, and protein that can strengthen hair and prevent breakage.
+Almond oil is filled with omega-9 fatty acids which can add shine and potentially even stimulate new hair growth.
+Almond oil also has vitamin E and protein that can strengthen hair and prevent breakage.
 This nut-derived oil softens hair with its emollient qualities that protect and seal to better moisturize hair and keep it moisturized for longer periods of time.
 You can mix almond oil with another oil like coconut to make a hair mask, or you can apply the oil directly to your hair, focusing especially on the ends.

-Carrier oils dilute and deliver the essential oils further into the hair shaft, where they have a chance to work more deeply.
-Here are some other carrier oils to try on hair:
+Some oils are too potent or expensive to use in large quantities on your hair.
+In this case, carrier oils can be used to dilute and deliver the essential oils throughout your hair and further into the hair shaft, where they have a chance to work more deeply.
+Here are some great carrier oils to try on hair:

 - Argan oil is a very moisturizing oil because of its vitamin E content and fatty acids.

 - Castor oil has antioxidant, antimicrobial, and anti-inflammatory properties that may help remove dandruff.